Medora de Vallombrosa, Marquise de Morès

-Medora de Vallombrosa, Marquise de Morès (née von Hoffmann) (August 21, 1856 – 1921), was an American heiress who married the Marquis de Morès.
+Medora de Vallombrosa, Marquise de Morès (née von Hoffmann) (August 21, 1856 – March 2, 1921), was an American heiress who married Marquis de Morès.

-Early life
+Early life, family and education

-Medora was the daughter of Louis A. von Hoffman (Hoffmann, with 2 n in German), a wealthy New York banker who was one of the founders of the Knickerbocker Club, and his wife, Athenais (née Grymes) von Hoffman (1832–1897), whose family had been prominent in Virginia and Louisiana.
+Medora was the daughter of Louis A. von Hoffman, a wealthy New York banker who was one of the founders of the Knickerbocker Club, and his wife, Athenais (née Grymes) von Hoffman (1832–1897), whose family had been prominent in Virginia and Louisiana.
 Her younger sister, Pauline Grymes, was married to the wealthy German industrialist Baron Ferdinand Eduard von Stumm whose family owned the Neunkirchen Iron and Steelworks in 1878.
 Her nephew was the German diplomat Ferdinand Carl von Stumm, who married another American heiress, Constance Hoyt (daughter of Solicitor General Henry Hoyt Jr.).

 Her maternal grandfather was John Randolph Grymes, the former U.S. Attorney for Western District of Louisiana under President James Madison.
 Her aunt, and namesake, Medora, was the second wife of banker and lobbyist Samuel Ward.
 Her uncle, Dr. C. Alfred Grymes, was married to Emma Stebbins (a daughter of U.S. Representative Henry George Stebbins), and, after her death, Mary Helen James (a granddaughter of Federal Vanderburgh and cousin of psychologist William James, author Henry James, and diarist Alice James).

 Personal life

 In 1882, Medora was married to Antoine Amédée-Marie-Vincent Amat Manca de Vallombrosa, the Marquis de Morès, a French-born nobleman who was a frontier ranchman in the Badlands of Dakota Territory.
-Before his assassination in 1896, they were the parents of three children, a daughter and two sons:
+They were the parents of three children, a daughter and two sons: